How Can I Get One Monthly Check When I Withdraw from My Retirement Accounts?

 As you can see, it’s extremely difficult to figure out how to receive withdrawals in retirement in the form of simple monthly income.
 At Pillar, we know how important this is to you.
 As you were reminded at the start of this, retirement is supposed to be simple.
 Relaxing.
 Enjoyable.

 You now get to live the life you’ve been working toward for so long.
 You’ve got the whole world in front of you.
-But standing in your way are The Two Towers of RMDs and taxes.
+But standing in your way is The Two Towers of RMDs and taxes.
 And they are formidable foes.

-We spent years perfecting a process so you can have exactly what you want: A pre-determined amount that refills your bank account each month.
+We spent years perfecting a process so you can have exactly what you want: A predetermined amount that refills your bank account each month.
 This is an amount we will agree about in advance.

 What happens is – we do all the work.
 And you just get to live your life.

 We have 30 years of experience navigating all these winding rollover staircases, secret tax death traps, and the RMD-tipped slings and arrows that get fired at you from all directions.
-So we walk that part of your retirement journey for you, and set it up so you just get a single income stream each month, without lifting a finger.
+So we walk that part of your retirement journey for you and set it up so you just get a single income stream each month, without lifting a finger.

 It takes a lot of work, as you can see.
 But our system is fully functional, and our clients love it.

 If you’d like to know more about how to withdraw retirement funds without it feeling like a new job, let’s start a conversation.
+Whether you’re looking for a financial advisor in the Bay Area or elsewhere in the US, Pillar Wealth Management can help.